User Guide

 Exits the program.
 Data is automatically saved.

-Format: exit
+Format: exit or e

 Saving the data